pdsink/pdsink/README.md

 <img src="./docs/images/intro1.jpg" width="30%"> <img src="./docs/images/intro2.jpg" width="30%">

-This library is focused on most demanded needs of PD-powered projects and the simplicity of use.
+This library is focused on the most demanded needs of PD-powered projects and the simplicity of use.

 Features: